 In accordance with the 2010 Equality Act, and with Chapter B4 of the Quality Code, Richmond endeavours to make all practical and reasonable adjustments to ensure students are able to fully participate in the University community.
 Students who declare a physical disability or a special educational need are accommodated to ensure the quality of their educational experience meets their individual requirements - the university disability officer works with individual students to determine accommodations, and works with colleagues in the Academic Registry and the Schools to see that their needs are addressed.
-SEN students, for instance, receive extra time in examinations, and have the option of writing exams on university-provided computers, and/or of taking exams in a separate room.
+SEN students, for Programme specification and curriculum map - Master of Arts in International Relations instance, receive extra time in examinations, and have the option of writing exams on university-provided computers, and/or of taking exams in a separate room.